codewithkyle/craftcms-boilerplate/README.md

 **So why not just test the pages?**

 As sites grow it can be difficult and time-consuming to test every page and every possible combination of every page.
 It's much easier and faster to update a few `{% include %}` tags to point to a new location.

+### Code Architecture

+This boilerplate is build around the [model-view-viewmodel-controller software architecture pattern](https://mvvmc.jintmethod.dev/).
+For your convenience several custom import paths have been defined in the `tsconfig.json` file.

+1. Web Components can globally access controllers using the `controllers/` import.
+1. Web Components can globally access 3rd party JavaScript libraries using the `lib/` import.
+1. Web Components and Web Workers can globally access TypeScript definition files using the `types/` import.